KatarinaCorovic/final-august-2020/README.md

 # Final project - august 2020

-### This project consists of both frontend and backend part.
-It was combined as one idea.
-Frontend part was made in Visual Code Studio, with Vue.js and Vuetify.
+### This project consists of both frontend and backend part, so it was combined as one idea.
+* Frontend part was made in Visual Code Studio, with Vue.js and Vuetify.
+* Backend was made with PHP and SQL.
 ```
 npm install
 ```